-Disability - A Common Experience for the Majority
+Disability is a Common Experience for Majority of People

 Among these factors are forms of diseases that are increasingly antibiotic resistant, faster moving and more densely-packed roadways, and longer life spans; among other things.
 Additional factors include pollution, foods that may not be the best for people to consume, as well as medications with destructive side-effects.